johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Sharing treasure ###

-This is one of the secrets to living a truly *Christian* life, alive to God, which many people never discover.
-It is not in hoarding the treasure of our knowledge, relationship and communion with God, but in sowing and sharing it with others, both within and beyond our own community.
+This is one of the secrets to living a truly *Messianic* life, alive to God, which many people seem never to properly discover or experience.
+It is not in hoarding the treasure of our knowledge, relationship and communion with God, but in sowing and sharing it with others, both within and beyond our own communities, that we encounter our our vocation and authentic being.

-Yet while a farmer knows that some of his seed may fall onto rocky or difficult ground, it is never his intention to sow the seed wastefully.
-In the same way, spiritual treasure is not to be wasted or cast away carelessly.
+Yet, while a farmer recognises that some seed may fall onto rocky or difficult ground, it is never his intention to sow the seed wastefully.
+In the same way, our spiritual treasure is not to be wasted or cast away carelessly.
 It is too precious to be squandered upon those who do not appreciate its value and will not use it wisely.

-What is received must be shared with other people who discern its value.
+What is received must be shared with other people who are beginning to recognise its worth and value: its transformative power.
 This is what the parable calls good soil.
-People who will themselves live in a way that continues to keep this treasure safe, by sowing it into more good soil: sharing it with other faithful people, who in turn, share it with other faithful people and so on and so on. *In this simple way, a missional, discipleship movement begins to take place.*
+People who will themselves be transformed through a personal knowledge and experience of the Messiah and who will continue to keep this treasure safe, by sowing it into more good soil: sharing it with other faithful people, who in turn, share it with other faithful people and so on and so on. *In this simple, straightforward way, a missional, discipleship movement begins to take place.*

 ## Discipleship movements ##